-This article will provide rules and sentence correction questions for the English language section that forms an important part of various competitive exams.
+This article will provide rules and sentence correction questions for the English language section that form a vital part of various competitive exams.

-Aspirants of various Government exams such as Bank, RRB, SSC, Insurance, etc must go through the important sentence correction questions and rules provided in the article as the English Language is an imperative part of the syllabus of all these examinations.
+Aspirants of various Government exams such as Bank, RRB, SSC, Insurance, etc must go through the important sentence correction questions and rules provided in the article, as the English Language is an imperative component of the syllabus of these examinations.

-Generally, candidates are not very comfortable with this topic as these are based on grammar rules and the English language is a subject in which even the people who know the language well end up making mistakes.
-Hence, to master the sentence corrections it is important that candidates practice as many sentence correction questions as possible.
+Generally, candidates are not very comfortable with this topic as these are based on grammar rules and English is a subject in which even people proficient in the language, end up making mistakes.
+Hence, to master the sentence corrections it is important that candidates practise as many sentence correction questions as possible.